johnbintz/penchant/README.md

 * `gemfile` which switches between `Gemfile.erb` environments
 * `install-git-hooks` which will do just what it says
-* `hooks/pre-commit`, one of the hooks the prior script installs
+* `hooks`, several git hooks that the prior script symlinks into .git/hooks for you
 * `initialize-environment`, which bootstraps your local environment so you can get up and running

 ## Gemfile.erb?!